nathanael-fijalkow/TheoretiCS_doc/editors.md

 # TheoretiCS Helper for Editors

-> Authors: Antoine Amarilli, Nathanaël Fijalkow
+> Authors: Antoine Amarilli, Nathanaël Fijalkow, Mikaël Monet, David Purser, Javier Esparza, Uri Zwick

+This is the full guide, a quick guide is available here: [Survival Kit for editors](survival_editors.html)

 This document is intended for TheoretiCS editors to present the workflow of the journal, which is a two-phase process.
 If you want a quick reference of the